FamBear

 Can I find an English-speaking nanny on a platform?

 Yes.
-Platforms let you filter caregivers by language skills, so you can specifically search for English-speaking nannies in Bangkok.
+FamBear let you filter caregivers by language skills, so you can specifically search for English-speaking nannies in Bangkok.
 English-speaking nannies typically charge 18,000 to 30,000 baht per month for full-time work - the same range whether you find them through an agency or a platform.

 Alexander Voronkov